This tutorial uses the Object Detection API. See the docs, live demo, and pricing.

 }

-response = requests.post(url, json=payload, headers=headers)
+response = requests.post(url, headers=headers, data={"url": "https://example.com/street-scene.jpg"})

 data = response.json()

-# Iterate through detected objects
+# Iterate through detected object categories

 const response = await fetch(